Ricsius/PDF_Invoice_Generator/README.md

 # What is this project?
-This Python app generates PDF invoices out of Excel files.
+This Python app generates PDF invoices out of Excel files found in the "invoices" directory.